Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 When the group action executes, the collection of actions that comprise the group all start immediately and run in parallel.

-The duration of the group action is the longest duration among the collection of actions.
+The `duration` of the group action is the longest duration among the collection of actions.
 Thus, a group action does not complete until the longest-running action in its colletion has completed.

 If an action in the group has a duration less than the group’s duration, the action completes, then idles until the group completes the remaining actions. *(This matters most when creating a repeating action that repeats a group; will cover repeating actions in next lesson)*

 Note that you can also combine groups and sequences.
 - You can run two sequences at the same time by combining them into a group action
 - You can also create sequences that contain group actions.

+`group(_:)` action is also reversible; it creates a new group action that contains the reverse of each action specified in the group.

 <!-- Move these actions to next lesson: